d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 [~~Two utility functions to visualize the dataset~~]

 The categories of Fashion-MNIST have human-understandable names.
-The following convenience function converts between numeric labels and their names.
+The following convenience method converts between numeric labels and their names.

 ```{.python .input}
 %%tab all